AsherBolleddu/CS4389-Chat-Project/Readme.md

 ## Notes

 - Ensure the server is running before starting the client.
-- Multiple clients can connect to the server and communicate simultaneously.
+- Ensure at least two clients are running, so you can chat between them.
+The clients will be able to see each other's messages, and the server will see the messages and acknowledgments from the client.